 Charter for Working Group

-and TCP/IP protocol stack parameters.
+IPv6 prefixes, IP protocol stack and other parameters.
 DHCPv4 is

 currently a Draft Standard and is documented in RFC 2131 and RFC 2132.

 The DHC WG is responsible for defining DHCP protocol extensions.

 Definitions of new DHCP options that are delivered using standard

 mechanisms with documented semantics are not considered a protocol

 extension and thus are generally outside of scope for the DHC WG.
 Such